 Two sets of lead tracks (described in detail in sections 2.4.2.3 and 2.4.2.4) would extend north and south from the railyard.
-The two north lead tracks, one from each group of loading tracks, would be elevated and would cross first the SCE property and an existing access road via an overpass and then Sepulveda Boulevard on a rail bridge to connect the railyard to the ports' San Pedro Branch track.
+The two north lead tracks, one from each group of loading tracks, would be elevated and cross the SCE property and Sepulveda Boulevard on a rail bridge to connect the railyard to the Ports' San Pedro Branch track.
 These approximately 1,000-foot-long tracks would operate primarily as tail tracks for the assembly and breaking down of trains.
-The north lead tracks would require the relocation of existing SCE electrical towers in order to meet clearance requirements by the State Public Utilities Commission
+The north lead tracks would require the relocation of existing SCE electrical towers in order to meet clearance requirements by the State Public Utilities Commission (PUC).

-(PUC).
 The two south lead tracks, each approximately 4,000 feet long, would link the railyard to the Alameda Corridor, west of the facility, and would serve as the facility's connection to the regional rail network; normally, all trains would enter and exit the facility on the south lead tracks.
-The south lead tracks would curve westward under PCH, connect to the ports' Long Beach Lead track, cross the Dominguez Channel on a reconstructed bridge, and then join the Alameda Corridor mainline tracks.
-Two short tracks near the south lead tracks would be used for locomotive fueling and minor servicing; no locomotive maintenance would occur at the proposed Project.
+The south lead tracks would curve westward under PCH, connect to the Ports' Long Beach Lead track, cross the Dominguez Channel on a reconstructed bridge, and then join the Alameda Corridor mainline tracks.

 The proposed Project would include a number of roadway and trackage improvements (described in detail in Section 2.4.2.5) in order to provide truck and train access to the SCIG facility and adjacent SCE property.
 A new interchange would be constructed on the Pacific Coast Highway (PCH) to provide truck access to the facility and to allow the south lead tracks to pass under the PCH.
 The Dominguez Channel Bridge would be widened to accommodate the south lead tracks, and the existing railroad bridge over Sepulveda Boulevard would be replaced by a modern bridge capable of carrying three tracks (the north lead tracks and the San Pedro Branch track).
-An access road with an underpass at Sepulveda Boulevard would be constructed beneath the elevated north lead tracks to provide truck and other vehicular access to the SCE property.
+An underpass at Sepulveda Boulevard would also be constructed beneath the elevated north lead tracks to provide truck and other vehicular access to the SCE property.